Monday, June 21, 2010

 The Dilbert Comic strip did a piece on the Information Hoarder.
 Information hoarders are people who like to have information, but never give it out - or give it out in dribs and drabs, so you keep going back to them for more information.

-True information hoarders will hoard any information, regardless of values.
+True information hoarders will hoard any information, regardless of its value.
 You ask them a simple question, and they get evasive or give partial information.
 "Where's the rest room?" you ask.
 "Um, gee, I'll have to get back to you on that," they reply.
 Simple information which is of no inherent value to them is kept as a closely guarded State Secret.

 Why do they do this?
 I think like people with hoarding disorder, it is a form of mental illness.
 Giving out information, they feel, is giving away something for free - something that took them effort to obtain.
 So why give it up?
 You ask them a direct, informational question, and they nod and go "Yup" and say nothing else.